- BHA FPX 4102 Assessment 3 Cultural Competence

 This means that embracing the assimilation process goes hand in hand with adopting healthy attitudes in relationships and refusing to accept prejudices.
 This may involve pursuing others’ opinions, listening in a manner that allows one to change one’s mind, and asking for further elaboration when a given idea is misunderstood (Gadoeva, 2022).

-To manage prejudices, biases, and images, self-reflection is helpful in mapping them out on a regular basis.
+To manage prejudices, biases, and images, self-reflection helps map them out regularly.
 Healthcare leaders need to mirror their image, often psychoanalyze their self and motives, run feedback with others, and review how they interact with individuals from different cultures (London et al., 2022).

 For one to enhance cultural range skills, one can look for educational books about different cultures or even the internet.
 For example, healthcare leadership may participate in cultural competence training and thus identify ways of interacting with other people of different cultures.
 It would be helpful to spend 10-15 minutes every day self-reflecting to find out in which aspects one would like to grow.
 This way, cultural diversity proficiencies are maintained, and a successful leader can be achieved in every context (Chalice, 2022).